All Episodes

 Did you hear training?

-Okay, here's the rest of the bike.
+Okay, here's the rest of the bite.

 Direct action.

-What they've been undergoing training too.
+What, they've been undergoing training, too.

 What is it?